lifebit-ai/phewas/docs/usage_and_parameters.md

 ## **ESSENTIAL**

 - **--plink_input** : path/url to CSV file containing chr chunk information, path to aggregated VCFs, VCFs index.
-- **--phenoCol** : String with the name of the phenotypic column to be used as trait.
+- **--pheno_col** : String with the name of the phenotypic column to be used as trait.
 Note for CB users, it must match the name of the column, i.e. 'Specimen type'.
 - **--phenofile** : path/url to file that contains phenotypic information about cohort to be analysed.
 - **--metadata** : path/url to file that contains metadata from phenotypic information.
 - **--pheno_codes** : String containing phenotypic codes to be used.
 Select from "icd9", "doid", "hpo or "icd10".

 ## **Optional**

-- **continuous_var_transformation** : Transforms continuous variables using 'log', 'log10', 'log2', 'zscores' or 'None'.
+- **--continuous_var_transformation** : Transforms continuous variables using 'log', 'log10', 'log2', 'zscores' or 'None'.
-- **continuous_var_aggregation** : Defines how to aggregate different measurements.
+- **--continuous_var_aggregation** : Defines how to aggregate different measurements.
 Choose between 'max', 'min', 'median' or 'mean'.
-- **snps** : File containing list of SNPs to be tested.
+- **--snps** : File containing list of SNPs to be tested.
-- **snp_threshold** : Threshold to select SNPs significance from plink association analysis if `snps` are not provided.
+- **--snp_p_val_threshold** : Threshold to select SNPs significance from plink association analysis if `snps` are not provided.
 Defaults to 0.05

-- **outdir** : Output directory for results.
+- **--outdir** : Output directory for results.
-- **output_tag** : Prefix to identify output files.
+- **--output_tag** : Prefix to identify output files.
+- **--post_analysis** : String containing type of posterior analysis to be executed.
+Only option is `"coloc"`
+- **--gwas_input** : Path to file containing GWAS summary statistics.
+- **--gwas_trait_type** : String containing type of trait in GWAS.
+Accepts `"binary"` or `"quantitative"`.

 ## **Binary**
-- **--mode** : String containing the design matrix configuration to be used.
+- **--design_mode** : String containing the design matrix configuration to be used.
 Allows the user to select between the following scenarios:

 || Value | Description | Needs | Added value |
 |--|--|--|--|--|